learning-at-home/hivemind/README.md

 ## Installation

-Before installing hivemind, make sure that your environment has Python 3.7+ and [PyTorch](https://pytorch.org/get-started/locally/#start-locally) 1.6.0 or newer.
+Before installing, make sure that your environment has Python 3.7+ and [PyTorch](https://pytorch.org/get-started/locally/#start-locally) 1.6.0 or newer.
+You can install them either natively or with [Anaconda](https://www.anaconda.com/products/individual).

-To start using this library, you can either install [the latest release](https://pypi.org/project/hivemind) or build it from source.
+You can install [the latest release](https://pypi.org/project/hivemind) with pip or build hivemind from source.

 ### With pip